-Sap.
+Lymph.
 It sounds like something beautiful, doesn’t it?
 And it is.
-As beautiful and precious as water, for that is exactly what it means in Latin (lymph), from which the term originally comes.
+As beautiful and precious as water, because that is exactly what it means in Latin (lymph), from which the term originally comes.
 Limpha was a pagan deity of Ancient Rome related to Agriculture.
-It was believed that she guided fresh water to the crops, maintaining their productivity.
-Quite far from what we now know about the water cycle, no doubt.
-Still, we could perfectly compare the function of this goddess with that performed by the sap in our body.
-Because just as this deity supposedly did with the fields, so the sap hydrates, nourishes, and purifies our body, but… what is sap?
+She was believed to lead fresh water to the crops, maintaining their productivity.
+Quite far from what we know today about the water cycle, no doubt.
+Still, we could perfectly compare the function of this goddess with what lymph does in our body.
+Because just as this deity supposedly did with the fields, lymph hydrates, nourishes, and cleanses our body, but… what is lymph?

-“To understand what sap is and how it works, we must first know what the Lymphatic System is and how it functions.
-Just as we cannot imagine the Amazon Rainforest without the vital artery that is its river, we cannot imagine our body without sap.”
+“To understand what lymph is and how it works, we must first know what the Lymphatic System is and how it functions.
+Just as we cannot imagine the Amazon Rainforest without the vital artery that is its river, we cannot imagine our body without lymph.”

-Surely sap is a word you have read countless times in articles about presotherapy and lymphatic drainage.
-But of course, if you are not involved in Medicine, Biology, or are a dietitian or professional physical trainer, your knowledge on the subject is likely rather superficial.
-And if asked what sap is, at most you might say it sounds like something related to the Lymphatic System.
+Surely lymph is a word you have read countless times in articles about pressotherapy and lymphatic drainage.
+But of course, if you are not involved in Medicine, Biology, or are a dietitian or professional fitness trainer, your knowledge on the subject is probably quite superficial.
+And if someone asks you what lymph is, at most you might say it sounds like something related to the Lymphatic System.

-Don’t worry; we reveal everything you need to know about sap, explained in an engaging way.
-Because knowledge flows better that way, just as sap flows in a healthy body that works perfectly.
+Don’t worry; we reveal everything you need to know about lymph, explained in an engaging way.
+Because knowledge flows better that way, just like lymph flows in a healthy body that works perfectly.

-In brief, sap is a fluid that travels through the lymphatic vessels.
-A kind of lubricant and carrier as well as purifier.
-The sap coming from the upper or lower limbs is almost clear, but that formed in the intestine, due to a higher concentration of fats, is whitish, similar to watered-down milk.
+In short, lymph is a fluid that travels through the lymphatic vessels.
+A kind of lubricant and carrier as well as a purifier.
+The lymph coming from the upper or lower limbs is almost clear, but the lymph formed in the intestine, due to a higher concentration of fats, is whitish, similar to watered-down milk.

-Sap is made up of water, proteins, and fats, lymphocytes - white blood cells - and also various types of germs or waste substances dissolved in it.
+Lymph is made up of water, proteins, fats, lymphocytes—white blood cells—and also contains various types of germs or waste substances dissolved in it.
 Its function in the Lymphatic System is therefore crucial.
-Not for nothing do we have three times more sap than blood.
-But to truly understand what sap is and how it works, we must also first explain what the Lymphatic System is and how it functions, of which sap is an essential element.
+Not for nothing, we have three times more lymph than blood.
+But to truly understand what lymph is and how it works, we must also first explain what the Lymphatic System is and how it functions, of which lymph is an essential element.
 Understanding this, you immediately realize how indispensable it is in our body.
-Just as we cannot imagine the Amazon Rainforest without the vital artery that is its river, we cannot imagine our body without sap.
+Just as we cannot imagine the Amazon Rainforest without the vital artery that is its river, we cannot imagine our body without lymph.

 How the lymphatic system works

 The Lymphatic System is a superstructure closely linked to the Immune System.
-So much so that if it fails, our defenses can be seriously weakened.
-When we look at a diagram of the lymphatic branches, it reminds us of the Circulatory System, but in this case, it is not blood that is transported through its vessels, but sap.
+So much so that if it fails, our defenses can be severely weakened.
+When we look at a diagram of the lymphatic branches, it reminds us of the Circulatory System, but in this case, it is not blood that is transported through its vessels, but lymph.
 And unlike the circulatory system, the lymphatic system does not form a closed circuit.
-Let’s say it is the second great fluid transport network of the body.
+Let’s say it is the body’s second major fluid transport network.
 The functions of the Lymphatic System are:

-- drainage of interstitial fluid (tissue between cells).
-It returns excess fluid accumulated in these tissues to the blood.
+- Drainage of interstitial fluid (tissue between cells).
+It returns excess fluid accumulated in these tissues back to the blood.

 - Absorb and transport fatty acids/fats from the Digestive System.